Washington Metro rolling stock: Alstom 6000-series

-Metro ordered 184 rail cars from Alstom, the same company that rehabilitated the Breda 2000 and 3000-series cars.
-Delivery began in late 2005 and continued through 2008.
+The sixth order of metro railcars consisted of 184 cars, built by Alstom, the same company involved in the 2000 and 3000 Series rehabilitation program, with assembly being completed at Hornell, New York.

 Features

 The bulkhead doors have rounded windows and a different operator side window design without a top horizontal bar.
 The 6000-series cars seat 64, 4 fewer than the cars built since the 2000-series.

 The interior was redesigned to allow for additional standing room (mostly around the center doors) and easier access to all portions of the car.
 New to the 6000-series cars is the addition of two interior LED next stop indicators located at the center of the car, which brings the total to four interior displays per car (two facing each direction).
 There also is an intercom located next to the center doors; previous rail cars only have them at the front and back of each car.

 Another new feature is that they are the first series of cars manufactured with the flashing brake indicators on the far ends of each car.
 These are similar to what was used on the Rohr cars, and the current rehabilitated Bredas, indicating when the train is in the final stages of stopping.
 The 6000-series cars features the same cast trucks as the CAF cars, and use the same propulsion systems and advanced cab signaling systems found in the Breda 2000/3000-series after rehabilitation by Alstom.

 The body shells of the 6000-series were built in Barcelona, Spain, with assembly completed in Hornell, New York.